Missouri constitutional amendment proposes to protect farming

 © Copyright Agri-Pulse Communications, Inc.

-WASHINGTON, July 30, 2014 - Following in the footsteps of North Dakota's successful ballot initiative, the latest state effort to protect a farmer's “right to farm” is headed for a vote on Aug.
+MISSOURI, August 5, 2014-Following in the footsteps of North Dakota's successful ballot initiative, the latest state effort to protect a farmer's “right to farm” is headed for a vote on Aug.
 5 in Missouri.
-But supporters face strong headwinds from the Humane Society of the U.S. (HSUS), which is attempting to frame the debate as an attack on small family farms, among other things.
+But supporters face strong headwinds from the Humane Society of the U.S. (HSUS), which is attempting to frame the debate as an attack on small family farms and the state's natural resources, among other things.

-“Proposition B won statewide by less than 2 percent.
+“Proposition B won statewide by less than two percent.
 It failed in 103 of Missouri's 114 counties yet passed by large margins in the St. Louis and Kansas City metropolitan areas.
-Opponents, including many of the state's agriculture organizations, were outspent roughly 9 to 1,” notes Dan Cassidy, MFB's chief administrative officer.
-“It came as no surprise HSUS and their East and West Coast contributors focused on the metro areas where their large advertising budget could replace a non-existent ground game.”
+Opponents, including many of the state's agriculture organizations, were outspent roughly 9 to 1,” notes Dan Cassidy, MFB's Chief Administrative Officer.
+“It came as no surprise HSUS and their East and West coast contributors focused on the metro areas where their large advertising budget could replace a non-existent ground game.”

-Dan Kleinsorge, president of Missouri Farmers Care, says his members are worried that future state statutes, similar to Proposition B, could put farmers out of business.
-More than 1,000 people and 30 organizations support Amendment One, along with Missouri Attorney General Chris Koster and two Republican U.S. representatives from the state, Sam Graves and Vicky Hartzler.
+Dan Kleinsorge president of Missouri Farmers Care, a pro-agricultural advocacy group, says his members are worried that future state statutes, similar to Proposition B, could put farmers out of business.
+More than 1,000 people and 30 organizations support Amendment One , along with Missouri Attorney General Chris Koster, Rep. Sam Graves, R-Mo., and Rep. Vicky Hartzler, R-Mo.

 The Missouri Farmers Care PAC has raised more than $330,000 with donations from the Missouri Cattlemen's Association, Missouri Corn Growers Association and Missouri Electric Cooperatives, among others.
 The Missouri Farm Bureau Fund to Protect Farming and Ranching has donated more than $100,000 to support the measure.

-Opponents of the amendment include Joe Maxwell, a former lieutenant governor of Missouri and now vice president for outreach and engagement for HSUS, and Wes Shoemyer, a former state representative and now the president of Missouri's Food for America and an HSUS adviser.
+Opponents of the amendment include Joe Maxwell, former lieutenant governor of Missouri and now Vice President, Outreach and Engagement for HSUS, and former Missouri senator Wes Shoemyer, Missouri's Food for America president and an HSUS advisor.

-But the foreign ownership argument is one that Missouri Farm Bureau - which has worked to tighten restrictions on foreign ownership - says is yet another example of misinformation.
-The organization has longstanding policy supporting the state's prohibition on foreign ownership of Missouri farmland and is working hard to peel back a recent change in Missouri law that allowed up to 1 percent of farmland to be foreign-owned.
+But the foreign ownership argument is one that Missouri Farm Bureau - which has worked to tighten restrictions on foreign ownership - finds almost laughable.
+The organization has longstanding policy supporting the state's prohibition on foreign ownership of Missouri farmland and is working hard to peel back a recent change in Missouri law that allowed up to one percent of farmland to be foreign-owned.